 Funded by / Ownership

-The TYT website does not disclose who owns the Young Turks Network, however it is assumed to be primarily held by Cenk Uygur.
+The TYT website does not disclose who owns the Young Turks Network, however, it is assumed to be primarily held by Cenk Uygur.
 In 2017, TYT received 20 million in funding “by newly formed growth equity fund 3L Capital, with additional backing from venture capital veterans Greycroft Partners and e.ventures, as well as Jeffrey Katzenberg’s recently launched WndrCo.”
 TYT is also supported by the Media Consortium, which is a nonprofit that supports independent journalism.
 The Media Consortium in turn “got funding from the Chicago Community Trust, the Park Foundation, the Wallace Global Fund, and the Media Democracy Fund.
 The Media Democracy Fund lists 12 funding partners and one of them is Soros’ the Open Society Foundations.

 Analysis / Bias

 In review, The Young Turks produces progressive left video news programming as well as written articles on their website.
 Headlines and articles often contain loaded emotional language such as this: Rep. Rashida Tlaib was sworn in using Thomas Jefferson’s copy of the Quran and, of course, people were mad. and For Tucker Carlson Sponsors, Immigration is Complicated.
-TYT tends to source their information to credible media outlets such as the Washington Post, USA Today, Sec.gov and Open Secrets.
+TYT tends to source their information to credible media outlets such as The Washington Post, USA Today, Sec.gov, and Open Secrets.
 Editorially, The Young Turks tend to support progressive candidates such as Bernie Sanders and Alexandria Ocasio-Cortez.
 In general, all news reporting favors the left and aggressively attacks the right.

-TYT generally supports the consensus of science on most issues, however when it comes to GMO they tend to promote propaganda that points to the dangers of GMO and Glyphosate.
-In this video Ana Kasparian said: “I think that it’s a little naive to make the assumption that scientists won’t get corrupted by money because scientists obviously have an incentive to support GMOs.”
+TYT generally supports the consensus of science on most issues, however, when it comes to GMO they tend to promote propaganda that points to the dangers of GMOs and Glyphosate.
+In this video, Ana Kasparian said: “I think that it’s a little naive to make the assumption that scientists won’t get corrupted by money because scientists obviously have an incentive to support GMOs.”
 This statement seems logical on the surface, but it is extremely broad and not supported by any type of evidence.
 The Young Turks have also interviewed Anti-GMO activist Jill Latiano Howerton and her involvement in the movement to educate consumers about the dangers of GMOs.
-Jill Latiano Howerton was executive producer of the film GMO OMG, which has been panned for promoting Pseudoscience.
+Jill Latiano Howerton was the executive producer of the film GMO OMG, which has been panned for promoting Pseudoscience.
 Finally, they have promoted the Seralini GM Maize Feeding study, which has been widely debunked.
-In general, Young Turks is pro-science when it comes to climate change and vaccines, however with GMO’s they tend to float pseudoscience usually in an attempt to connect Monsanto to wrong doing.
+In general, Young Turks is pro-science when it comes to climate change and vaccines, however with GMO’s they tend to float pseudoscience usually in an attempt to connect Monsanto to wrongdoing.
 Some of the Young Turks commentaries regarding Monsanto are accurate as they have been caught manipulating data.
 This does not change the fact that the consensus of science indicates that GMO’s are safe and Glyphosate a minimal risk.

 Overall, we rate The Young Turks Left Biased based on story selection that always favors the progressive left.
-We also rate them Mostly Factual in reporting, rather than High, due to the occasional promotion of pseudoscience regarding GMO’s.
+We also rate them Mostly Factual in reporting, rather than High, due to the occasional promotion of pseudoscience regarding GMOs.
 (5/15/2016) Update (D. Van Zandt 10/13/2019)